Slyx737/EquitiesValuationProjectionV1/README.md

 ## Overview

+This repository contains an algorithm for projecting future share prices based on historical revenue and earnings per share (EPS) data.
+The algorithm calculates the compound annual growth rate (CAGR) of revenue and uses a flat rate forward projection based on the average of the flat rate improvement in historical EPS.

 Investors often seek to understand the potential future value of a company's shares based on its historical financial performance and industry trends.
 EquityValuationProjections is designed to assist in this analysis by providing a simplified model for projecting a company's future share price.

 The algorithm takes into account the following inputs: